How to Turn Your Comic Idea into a Print‑Ready Issue: A Step‑by‑Step Guide for First‑Time Creators

 Refine Into a Full‑Size Layout

 Once the thumbnails feel solid, enlarge each page to its final size (typically 6.625 × 10.25 in for US comic format).
-Block out where speech bubbles will go, and think about where the eye will travel.
+Follow our ultimate comic book page layout guidelines to block out where speech bubbles will go, and think about where the eye will travel.
 Ink & Panels always recommends leaving a little extra margin on the outer edges – about 0.25 in – for trimming later.

 Finish Your Artwork